RohaanJohn/AlphaBot/README.md

-ChadBot is a discord bot which is maintly built as a way to interact with APIs from discord.
+ChadBot is a discord bot which is mainly built as a way to interact with APIs from discord.
 Currently it uses zenquote api to send a quote and api-ninjas api to send a fact to a channel every 1 hour.

 The command to send a random quote is -inspire and -help shows the other commands of the bot.